 Family Urgent Response System (FURS) Implementation

-FURS will provide children and youth currently or formerly in foster care and their caregivers access to 24/7 trauma-informed supports.
+FURS provides children and youth currently or formerly in foster care and their caregivers access to 24/7 trauma-informed supports.

 Promoting the Health and Well-Being of Current and Former Foster Youth

-To heal from prior trauma, current and former foster youth need access to comprehensive health services tailored to their individual needs.
+To heal from prior trauma, youth currently and formerly in foster care need access to comprehensive health services tailored to their individual needs.

 Opportunities to Learn More

 Child Welfare Policy Roundtable